JettHu/ComfyUI_TGate/README.md

 The FID is calculated by [PytorchFID](https://github.com/mseitzer/pytorch-fid).

-## TODO
+## :memo: TODO
 - [x] Result image quality is inconsistent with origin.
 Now cache attn2 (cross_attention) only.
-- [ ] Implement a native version and no longer rely on git patch
+- [x] Implement a native version and no longer rely on git patch

+## :mag: Common promblem

+For apple silicon users using the mps backend, torch and macos versions may cause some problems. refer to [issue comment](https://github.com/JettHu/ComfyUI_TGate/issues/4#issuecomment-2077823182).